What is UHIP (University Health Insurance Plan)?

 Off-campus clinics (after hours and weekends)

-Students can access a complete database of direct-pay clinics and hospitals on Sun Life’s International Health Care Network website.
-Register online using the policy number: 050150
+Students can access a complete database of direct-pay clinics and hospitals on Sun Life’s Student Health Network website.

 Several hospitals and clinics are close to UTSC including: